-In case of movement of goods between the principal and the job worker and vice versa since such movement is otherwise than by supply, the parties involved shall move goods by way of delivery challan as provided in Rule 55(1) of CGST Rules.
+In case of movement of goods between the principal and the job worker and vice versa, the parties involved shall move goods by way of delivery challan as provided in rule 55(1), since such movement is otherwise than by way of supply.

-As per Circular 38/12/2018 dated 26-03-2018, the principal shall issue a tax invoice on expiry of three years / one year and should declare such supplies in the return filed for the month in which the time when the period of three years / one year gets expired.
-But interest has to be paid from the date on which such inputs or capital goods were initially sent for Job work.
+As per Circular 38/12/2018 dated 26-03-2018, if the inputs or capital goods are neither returned nor supplied from the job worker's place of business / premises within the specified time period, the principal would issue an invoice for the same and declare such supplies in his return for that particular month in which the time period of one year / three years has expired.
+However, interest has to be paid from the date on which such inputs or capital goods were initially sent for Job work.